 The 81st Legislature passed Appropriations Rider 6 to TDHCA's appropriation, which requires TDHCA to spend no less than \$4 million for the biennium on contract for deed conversions for families that reside in a colonia and earn 60 percent or less of the applicable area median family income (AMFI).
 Furthermore, TDHCA is targeted to convert no less than 200 contracts for deeds into traditional notes and deeds of trust.
 The intent of this program is to help colonia residents become property owners by converting their contracts for deeds into traditional mortgages.
 Households served under this initiative must not earn more than 60 percent of AMFI and the home converted must be their primary residence.
-The properties proposed for this initiative must meet TDHCA's definition of a colonia.
 HOME funds may be used in the administration of this program at the determination of the Department.
 If HOME funds are used for this activity, the program must comply with federal requirements as established in 24 CFR 92 and in accordance with §2306.111 (c), Texas Government Code, these funds may only be used in non-PJs.
-As a statutorily required set-aside, these funds would not be subject to the Regional Allocation Formula, pursuant to 2306.111(d-1)(2) of the Texas Government Code.
+As a statutorily required set-aside, these funds would not be subject to the Regional Allocation Formula, pursuant to §2306.111(d-1)(2) of the Texas Government Code.